Your web browser is out of date

 General Criteria:

-2. Code is written following the team’s coding standards and best practices. 🚧 WIP (to be defined) 🚧
+- Code is written following the team’s coding standards and best practices.

 Cross-Browser Testing:

-1. The application has been tested on all supported browsers and versions, including but not limited to Chrome, Firefox, Safari, and Edge. 🚧 WIP (clear list to be defined and browerlistrc file created) 🚧
+- The application has been tested on all supported browsers and versions, including but not limited to Chrome, Firefox, Safari, and Edge.

-2. The core functionality and user experience are consistent across different browsers.
+- The core functionality and user experience are consistent across supported browsers and align with the Design System’s defined components and patterns.

 Accessibility (WCAG 2.1 AA Standard):